tobixen/thrash-protect/README.md

 It can be frustrating enough when it happens on a laptop or a work station; on a production server it's just unacceptable.

+If asking around on how to solve problems with thrashing, the typical answer would be one out of three:

+* Install enough memory!
+In the real world, that's not always trivial; there may be physical, logistical and economical constraints delaying or stopping a memory upgrade.
+It may also be non-trivial to determinate how much memory one would need to install to have "enough" of it.

+* Disable swap.
+Together with the advice "install enough memory" this is really a safe way to prevent thrashing.
+However, in many situations swap can be a very good thing - i.e. if having processes with memory leakages, aggressive usage of tmpfs, some applications simply expects swap (keeping large datasets in memory), etc.
+  Enabling swap can be a lifesaver when a much-needed memory upgrade is delayed.

+* Tune the swap amount to prevent thrashing.
+This doesn't actually work - even a modest amount of swap can be sufficient to cause severe thrash situations

 Simple solution
 ---------------